(This page was last updated February 9, 2017)

 Using the Online Textbook.
 Instructions and tips for using the online textbook.
 The online textbook should be your portal into learning.

 If you miss an exam: Read this if you are going to miss an exam.
 Only students who are keeping up and doing reasonably well qualify to make up a missed exam.

-Learning Center, AV Campus, help is available and computers are available for your use.
+Learning Center, Help is available and computers are available for your use.

-Math Computer Lab, AV Campus, ME100, Monday thru Friday 8:00 AM to 4:30 PM.
+Math Computer Lab, AV Campus, ME100, Monday thru Friday.
 Walk in to use computers.
 A technician is available for help.